aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 - sc-sample-S3.json
 - sc-sample-S3.tf
 6. Choose **Upload**
-7. In the S3 Console, choose the **https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/ServiceCatalogSamples/sc-sample-port-product-setup.json** file
+7. In the S3 Console, choose the **sc-sample-port-product-setup.json** file
-8. Copy the URL
+8. Righ click and Copy the URL
-5. Sign in to the AWS Console using the hub account.
 6. Navigate to the **CloudFormation console** https://console.aws.amazon.com/cloudformation/
 7. Verify the **region**.
 8. Choose **Create Stack**.